-- a) Identify and estimate the frequency and magnitude of threats and hazards for incorporation into a planning process. - b) Assess risk and resilience on at least a two year basis so that the whole community can take informed action to reduce risk and increase resilience to all hazards. - c) Conduct planning using the Bay Area Regional Catastrophic Earthquake Plan Scenario along the San Andreas Fault that would affect the entire Bay Area (THIRA). - d) Test effective strategic and operational plans for all hazards. - e) Prioritize annual investments for prevention, protection, mitigation, response, and recovery activities based upon capabilities most needed to address threats and hazards. - f) Monitor the outcomes of resource allocation decisions and undertake corrective and sustainment planning based upon training, exercise and incident evaluation results. - g) Maintain the San Francisco Bay Area Earthquake Readiness Response: Concept of Operations Plan, the Regional Emergency Coordination Plan (RECP) Base Plan and its applicable subsidiary plans, Regional Catastrophic Plan Annexes, and the 12 Bay Area counties and 3 major metropolitan cities' emergency operations plans (THIRA).
+- a) Identify and estimate the frequency and magnitude of threats and hazards for incorporation into a planning process. - b) Assess risk and resilience on at least a two year basis so that the whole community can take informed action to reduce risk and increase resilience to all hazards. - c) Prioritize annual investments for prevention, protection, mitigation, response, and recovery activities based upon capabilities most needed to address threats and hazards. - d) Monitor the outcomes of resource allocation decisions and undertake corrective and sustainment planning based upon training, exercise and incident evaluation results. - e) Provide field assessments for all 199 high priority Critical Infrastructure and Key Resources (CIKR) assets that have very high or high vulnerability to earthquakes (THIRA). - f) Utilizing community-based planning initiatives and FEMA's Whole Community Approach to Emergency Management where appropriate, maintain, update, and validate regional and local plans addressing catastrophic events, emergency operations, hazardous materials, mass care, and evacuation (THIRA).